 - 2.12.
 Sand and gravel produced within the Milton Keynes-Buckinghamshire sub-region in 2009 totalled 0.925 Mt, of which around half (0.521 Mt) remained within the sub-region.
 Exports from the sub-region totalled 0.404 Mt with 0.182 Mt staying within the South East region and the remainder exported to other areas outside of the region. - 2.13.
 Specific to Milton Keynes, of the sand and gravel produced in Milton Keynes around half (0.101 Mt) was used within the sub-region whilst exports to other areas outside of the South East region were slightly higher than this (at 0.106 Mt) and only a very small amount (0.005 Mt) was exported to areas within the South East region.
 Exports from Milton Keynes to the South East region are significantly lower than to other areas presumably because Milton Keynes is on the edge of the region, with a large proportion of the borough surrounded by counties in the East of England and East Midlands regions. - 2.14.
-Imports of sand and gravel into the sub-region totalled 0.242 Mt, leaving an export / import balance of -0.162 Mt (i.e. the sub-region exports 0.162 Mt more than it imports). - 2.15.
+Imports of sand and gravel into the sub-region totalled 0.242 Mt, leaving an export / import balance of -0.162 Mt (i.e. the sub-region exports 0.162 Mt more than it imports).
 As this data represents a snapshot from 2009 it is only likely to be broadly representative of the current position.
-Findings from 2009 cannot be compared with those in previous AMSs (conducted in 2001 and 2005) as in 2005 Milton Keynes data was presented within the 'Berkshire, Oxfordshire and Buckinghamshire' sub-region and in 2001 data is only displayed by region. - 2.16.
-Discussions with neighbouring authorities on the movements of aggregates into Milton Keynes indicate that:
+Findings from 2009 cannot be compared with those in previous AMSs (conducted in 2001 and 2005) as in 2005 Milton Keynes data was presented within the 'Berkshire, Oxfordshire and Buckinghamshire' sub-region and in 2001 data is only displayed by region. - 2.15.
+Discussions with neighbouring authorities on the movements of aggregates into Milton Keynes indicate that: - Sand and gravel Imports of sand and gravel will likely be able to continue in the medium term from those areas known to have supplied the sub-region previously.

-- Sand and gravel Imports of sand and gravel will likely be able to continue in the medium term from those areas known to have supplied the sub-region previously.
-Areas such as Peterborough, Cambridgeshire and Bedfordshire have the potential to supply Milton Keynes in the longer term (with landbanks of at least 15 years), together with imports from further afield. - Crushed rock Oxfordshire has a sufficient landbank of crushed rock and there is currently no reason why imports from here could not continue in the long term.
+- Areas such as Cambridgeshire/Peterborough and Bedfordshire have the potential to supply Milton Keynes in the longer term (with landbanks of at least 15 years), together with imports from further afield. - Crushed rock Oxfordshire has a sufficient landbank of crushed rock and there is currently no reason why imports from here could not continue in the long term.
 At current rates of production however, there will likely be a shortfall in supply of crushed rock from Leicestershire in the medium to long term.
-Those areas with larger crushed rock landbanks such as Derbyshire and the Peak District for example could potentially be relied upon to make up any shortfall in supply over the plan period.
+Those areas with larger crushed rock landbanks such as Derbyshire and the Peak District for example could potentially be relied upon to make up any shortfall in supply over the plan period. - 2.16.
+In the South East, as nationally, the majority of sand and gravel and crushed rock aggregate is transported by road, with significantly less transported by rail and water.
+Some of the sand and gravel and crushed rock imported into Milton Keynes is by rail and uses the rail depot at Bletchley.
+In 2013 (the latest available data) all of the sand and gravel imported into Milton Keynes via rail originated from Lincolnshire and the crushed rock from Derbyshire.